-Investments for the District are reported at fair market value.
+Investments for the District are reported at amortized cost.
 The State Treasurer's Investment Pool operates in accordance with appropriate state laws and regulations.
 The reported value of the pool is the same as the fair value of the pool shares.